yushundong/yushundong.github.io/_pages/about.md

 <span style="color:red">**I am currently on the academic job market.
 Please kindly reach out for any opportunities.**</span>

 My research interest mainly lies in how to achieve responsible AI to further advance social good.
 I perform abundant research in related areas focusing on relational data, such as advancing the explainability, algorithmic fairness, and safety of deep learning.
-There are 27 published research papers (nine first author ones) focusing on the following areas:
+There are 27 published research papers (nine first author ones) focusing on the following areas [[see full list]](https://scholar.google.com/citations?hl=en&user=_QUhuOMAAAAJ):

 * **Explainability:** Model Interpretability; Prediction Justification
 * **Algorithmic Fairness:** Fairness measurement; Algorithm Debiasing